simonesilvestroni/m2m-website/_posts/2021-06-03-the-die-is-cast.md

   - 'reaper'
   - 'remix'
   - 'uk'
 description: "An autobiographical rumination about migrating in Europe during a time of populism.
-Remixing the Cambridge-based band Ember Rev, co-produced with Antiquity."
+Remixing Ember Rev in collaboration with Antiquity."
 featimage: true
 thumbOnly: true
 permalink: /work/music/the-die-is-cast/